 Early Years Foundation Stage

-We believe that parents are children’s first and most enduring educators.
-Working with parents within the Early Years has a positive impact on children’s development and learning.
-We encourage parents to contribute to our assessments through online learning journeys..
+We believe that parents and carers are children’s first and most enduring educators.
+Working with parents and carers within the Early Years has a positive impact on children’s development and learning.

-Through Reception we work to support the children’s growing independence and self-help skills.
-They are positively encouraged to do things for themselves.
-We support children’s growing independence as they do things for themselves, such as dressing themselves.
+Through reception, we work to support the children’s growing independence and self-help skills.
+They are positively encouraged to do things for themselves such as getting changed for P.E. and selecting appropriate resources.